Why Choose Scott D. Fisher, A Professional Law Corporation

 What types of property require ancillary probate?

-Ancillary probate is typically required for real estate or other tangible property (such as mineral rights or timeshares) located in a state other than where the decedent lived.
-Financial accounts, vehicles, or personal property may not require separate probate if properly titled or designated.
+Ancillary probate is most commonly required for real estate located in a different state than where the decedent lived.
+Certain tangible assets, such as mineral rights or timeshares, may also require separate probate proceedings.

 How long does ancillary probate take?

-Do I need two attorneys for ancillary probate?
+Do I need more than one attorney for ancillary probate?

 Often, yes.
-You’ll usually need an attorney licensed in the state where the ancillary property is located.
-Our firm can coordinate with local counsel on your behalf to ensure all proceedings are consistent with your main probate case and your loved one’s estate plan.
+You generally need an attorney licensed in the state where the property is located.
+Our firm can coordinate with out-of-state counsel to streamline the process.